Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 November 2024 18.21.06 UTC
+- WIB: Jumat, 15 November 2024 19.48.58 UTC
-- WITA: Jumat, 15 November 2024 19.21.06 UTC
+- WITA: Jumat, 15 November 2024 20.48.58 UTC
-- WIT: Jumat, 15 November 2024 20.21.06 UTC
+- WIT: Jumat, 15 November 2024 21.48.58 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational